microsoft/BotFramework-WebChat/ACTIVITYTYPES.md

 - `InstallationUpdate`, `Event.TokenResponse` and `ConversationUpdate`are activities sent between the bot and the server.
 Web Chat the client is not designed to render these activities by default.
-- `EndOfConversation` is not currently rendered by Web Chat.
+- `EndOfConversation` is not currently handled or rendered by Web Chat.
 See the Web Chat conversation on [Activity Types](https://github.com/microsoft/BotFramework-WebChat/issues/1808) to learn more.

 When developing your bot's web page, you may discover that the bot sends an activity type that needs to be supported by Web Chat.
 Luckily, it is possible to create renderers for different activities through the [`activityMiddleware`](https://github.com/microsoft/BotFramework-WebChat#web-chat-api-reference).
 To learn more, check out the following tutorials: